 What is the CCBHC Mentorship Program?

 As the Certified Community Behavioral Health Clinic (CCBHC) model is increasingly adopted across the country, it is critical to elevate the best practices and lessons learned of experienced CCBHCs.
-Time and again, we hear from those early in their journey asking, “How have others approached this?”
-The CCBHC Mentorship Program is designed to promote innovation and collaboration amongst CCBHCs through access to a broad community of peers.
+Time and again, we’ve heard from those early in their journey asking, “How have others approached this?”
+The CCBHC Mentorship Program has been designed to promote innovation and collaboration amongst CCBHCs through access to a broad community of peers.

 The CCBHC Mentorship Program is an annual program designed to: